nikist97/Python-DataStructures/README.md

 graph.size() # returns the number of elements in the graph len(graph) # same as graph.size()
-graph.is_empty() # returns True if there are no nodes in the graph and False otherwise

 str(graph) # returns a string in the format 'Graph: directed - boolean, oriented - boolean, weighted - boolean'